mumairfarooqi/newyorker_yelp_assignment/README.md

 # NewYorker Yelp Dataset Assignment:

-This repository contains the python script code which basically reads the JSON schema files packed inside a TAR file (yelp_dataset_challenge_round9.tar) taken from Yelp Dataset Challenge Round 9.
+This repository contains the python script code which basically reads the JSON schema files packed inside a TAR file (yelp_dataset_challenge_round9.tar) taken from Yelp Dataset Challenge Round 9 and loads them into Tabular format inside Cassandra Database Tables.
+Subsequently, it executes a couple of queries to make sure that JSON dataset has been loaded correctly.